ijortengab/bash-code-generator/DOCUMENTATION.md

  - `INDENT` variable using for indentation definition.
 If omitted, we using four space.
  - `_NEW_ARGUMENTS` variable using for parameter name.
 Default value is `_new_arguments`.
  - `_N` variable using for parameter name.
 Default value is `_n`.
+ - `LEADING_SPACE` variable using for prepend space at the beginning of line.
+Default value is ``.

 ## Options.